The hidden structure of innovation networks: Introduction

 Between local interactions and global network properties lies a mesoscale level of organization, characterized by groups of nodes arranged in hierarchies of varying strength that collectively govern information flows, specialization and inequality~\cite{newman2003social,fortunato2016community,khan2017network}.
 Detecting these structures requires to go beyond the too simplistic notions of `dense' and `central' subgraph: state-of-the-art approaches treat such patterns as emergent properties and model them via probabilistic frameworks like the one of Exponential Random Graphs (ERGs)~\cite{park2004statistical,bianconi2007entropy,fronczak2012exponential,Squartinia}.
-The adoption of statistically-grounded inference methods has allowed mesoscale structures detection to be rephrased in the jargon of model selection (and carried out by optimizing information criteria like the Minimum Description Length~\cite{karrer2011stochastic,fronczak2012exponential,Squartinia,peixoto2019bayesian}), thus allowing genuine regularities - be they clusters, core-periphery structures, nested arrangements - to be distinguished from statistical noise.
+The adoption of statistically-grounded inference methods has allowed mesoscale structures detection to be rephrased in the jargon of model selection, and carried out by optimizing information criteria like the Minimum Description Length (MDL)~\cite{karrer2011stochastic,fronczak2012exponential,Squartinia,peixoto2019bayesian}, thus allowing genuine regularities - be they clusters, core-periphery structures, nested arrangements - to be distinguished from statistical noise.
+We apply and systematically compare two alternative approaches to mesoscale structure detection - modularity maximization, a widely used baseline for community detection, and Bayesian Information Criterion (BIC) minimization, within the Stochastic Block Model (SBM) framework and its degree-corrected variant (dcSBM) - across six collaboration networks spanning three technological domains (artificial intelligence, biotechnology and semiconductors) and two organizational levels (inventors and organizations).